tournepivoine/shinpokered-fr/README.md

 Future bugfixes here will be eventually migrated to the Shin Pokemon Red/Blue master branch

-Download the patch file of the version you want and apply it to its respective USA rom.
-Always apply patches to a fresh USA ROM or else strange glitches will occur.
+**PATCH INFO**
+BPS patches are provided for hard-patching a legal backup ROM of your dumped cartridge or for soft-patching.

-**IMPORTANT**: Download the BPS patch file of the version you want and apply it to the correct USA rom.
+Download the patch file of the version you want and apply it to the correct USA rom.
 - The "_origback" BPS patches are alternatives for red & blue that keep the original back sprites.
-- Use the tool [FLIPS](https://www.romhacking.net/utilities/1040/) to apply the BPS patches.
+- Use the tool [FLIPS](https://www.romhacking.net/utilities/1040/) to hard-patch the BPS patch files.
-- **Red patches are applied to a USA Red ROM.**
+- **Red patches (shin pokemon red, red_origback, and red-jp) are applied to USA Red.**
+  - MD5 Hash: 3d45c1ee9abd5738df46d2bdda8b57dc
-- **All other patches (Blues and Greens) are applied to a USA Blue ROM.**
+- **All other patches (Blues and Greens) are applied to USA Blue.**
+  - MD5 Hash: 50927e843568814f7ed45ec4f944bd8b

 ***Includes Pokemon Green and Japanese Red!***
 - The compiler primarily builds the graphics and cerulean cave layout back to the original japanese release.